bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 PyNomad interface
 -----------------

 .. note:: The Python interface requires Python 3.6 and Cython 0.24.

+.. note:: Presently, PyNomad cannot be built when using Windows.

 A Python interface for NOMAD is provided for Mac OS X and Linux.
 Some examples and source codes are provided in ``$NOMAD_HOME/interfaces/PyNomad``.